Tex G. Hall: Early life and education

+Hall earned his master's degree in education from the University of Mary in North Dakota.

+Tribal leadership

-The Fort Berthold Reservation was well positioned when the application of hydraulic fracturing and directional drilling technologies caused a boom in oil production from the Bakken shale formation beginning around the year 2000.
+The Fort Berthold Reservation was well-positioned when the application of hydraulic fracturing and directional drilling technologies caused a boom in oil production from the Bakken shale formation beginning around the year 2000.
 As chairmen at the time, Hall became active in the oil boom on his reservation.
 As of 2010, he was "President of the Fort Berthold Allottee Land & Mineral Owners' Association, owner of Maheshu Energy, LLC, Red Tipped Arrow, LLC, Red Arrow Homes & Development, LLC and Tex Hall Ranch."
 In March 2012 he testified in Congress in opposition to proposed regulations about fracking.

-As Tribal Chairman, he has travelled frequently to Denver, CO, to meet with EPA officials for approval of a refinery for oil extracted from the Bakken formation.
+As Tribal Chairman, he has traveled frequently to Denver to meet with EPA officials for approval of a refinery for oil extracted from the Bakken formation.
 Plans for refinery construction on the Fort Berthold Reservation received Department of the Interior approval in October 2012.

+Advocacy

 Hall has had an ongoing interest in energy issues.
 A 2004 interview with Hall on the US Department of Energy "Wind Powering America" page gives extensive description of the wind power resources on tribal lands.